songrunxian/4.ImportantCode/README.md

 shell2.sh This is the second shell program to record the using time of the bash and write it to the log file

+shell3.sh this is the third shell program to record the longest string in a text